-Wren Kitchens has a full range of Design & Decor guides that explain how to create a theme-inspired kitchen, for further inspiration.
+Wren Kitchens has a full range of design and decor guides that explain how to create a theme-inspired kitchen, for further inspiration.

-Once you've determined the palette you'd like to emulate, the shades and tones that will work in your kitchen space, and a theme that gives you some guidance, you're ready to apply your colour scheme to the room!
+Once you've determined the palette you'd like to emulate, the shades and tones that will work in your kitchen space, and a theme that gives you some guidance, you're ready to apply your chosen colour scheme to your kitchen!

-The walls, floor and appliances you choose to include in your kitchen are just as important as the units and worktops, and can help to flatter your chosen scheme.
+The walls, floor and appliances you choose to include in your kitchen are just as important as the units and worktops, which can help to flatter your chosen scheme.

 Many people choose to have white or cream walls, as these work well as a neutral backdrop to the kitchen.
-Other ideas include a statement wall in a colour that flatters the kitchen; a bright splashback on the wall to add a pop of colour, or even chalkboard paint to create a quirky finish.
+Other kitchen colour scheme ideas include a statement wall in a colour that flatters the room; a bright splashback on the wall to add a pop of colour, or even chalkboard paint to create a quirky finish.

-Flooring is a big influencing factor in determining how your colour scheme will appear.
+Kitchen flooring is a big influencing factor in determining how your colour scheme will appear.
 Wooden floors add warmth to the room, which is ideal for those who prefer either traditional or natural designs.
-Meanwhile, both gloss and matt tiles are more modern, and will help to give the room a contemporary finish.
+Meanwhile, both gloss and matt tiles are more modern and will help to give the room a contemporary finish.

-Appliances and accessories can be a fantastic way to add colour to an otherwise plain room.
+Kitchen accessories and appliances can be a fantastic way to add colour to an otherwise plain room.
 If you've chosen a primarily white kitchen, a bright red oven will create impact, and transform the room from simply white into a more modernist design.

 This kitchen has a low ceiling, so the generally white colour scheme helps the room feel larger.
 Including an accent colour on the kitchen island makes the room feel fun and fresh, without overwhelming the design.